PeppyDays/learn-rust-with-tests/src/rust_fundamentals/select.md

 }
 ```

-Do you remember that select macro binds the result of the asynchronous expression to a pattern?
-If the pattern does not match, the branch is dropped and the select macro continues to the next branch.
-By using this property, we can ignore the result of the first ping when it fails, and keep waiting for the second ping to complete.
-The else branch is executed when all branches are dropped, which means that both pings failed.
+Remember that the select macro binds asynchronous expression results to patterns?
+If the pattern doesn't match, the branch drops and the select macro continues to the next branch.
+Using this property, we can ignore the first ping's failure and keep waiting for the second ping to complete.
+The else branch executes when all branches drop, meaning both pings failed.

-Run the tests again and they should pass.
+Run the tests again - they should pass.

 ### Refactor

-Nothing special to refactor, but we can just extract the error case in the tests.
+Nothing special to refactor, but we can extract the error case in tests.

 ```rust,ignore
 #[tokio::test]